The touchscreen displays the status of Model 3 at all times. What you see depends on whether the vehicle is:

 See Popup Messages and Vehicle Alerts for more information about alert popups on your vehicle's touchscreen.

 - The power meter displays real-time power usage.
-During acceleration, the bar fills to the right with a gray color (or white if the display is dark) to represent power being used.
+During acceleration, the bar fills to the right to represent power being used.
 During deceleration (when Model 3 is moving and you release your foot from the accelerator pedal), the bar fills to the left with a green color to represent power being fed back to the Battery by regenerative braking (see Regenerative Braking).

 - When Autosteer is available but you haven't activated it, the icon is gray.
 When Autosteer is actively steering Model 3, the icon is blue (see Autosteer).